Best Genetic Engineering Colleges 2021

 10. School of Engineering and Technology (SET), Sharda University, Greater Noida

 When you decide to attain overseas education then you must note that there are certain specific parameters set by the academic institutions.
 Furthermore, keeping in mind the country and university, the eligibility can vary.
-So, if you are wondering whether can we do genetic engineering after 12th then yes, you can.
+So, if you are wondering whether can we do genetic engineering after the 12th then yes, you can.
 Enlisted are the prerequisites for pursuing this course from Genetic Engineering colleges abroad:

-• For bachelor level courses, a candidate must have completed his 10+2 with a minimum aggregate as specified by the concerned university.
+• For bachelor-level courses, a candidate must have completed his 10+2 with a minimum aggregate as specified by the concerned university.

-• For master level courses, one must hold a degree preferably like BTech/BSc Genetics with an aggregate percentage as set by the institute you are applying to.
+• For master-level courses, one must hold a degree preferably like BTech/BSc Genetics with an aggregate percentage as set by the institute you are applying to.

 • English proficiency test scores like that of IELTS/TOEFL/PTE, etc are also required.